aclissold/a-swift-summary/README.md

 > Use `UInt` only when you specifically need an unsigned integer type with the
 > same size as the platform's native word swize.
 If this is not the case, `Int`
-> is preferred, evn when the values to be stored are known to be non-negative.
+> is preferred, even when the values to be stored are known to be non-negative.

 #### :grey_exclamation: Type Inference of Literals